Insider Sell: CFO Stephen Vint - GuruFocus.com

 Tenable Holdings Inc's Business Description

-Tenable Holdings Inc is a cybersecurity company that specializes in providing vulnerability management solutions to help organizations identify, investigate, and prioritize vulnerabilities in their IT infrastructure.
-The company's flagship product, Tenable.io, is a cloud-based platform that offers a comprehensive suite of tools for vulnerability scanning, assessment, and remediation.
-Tenable's solutions are designed to help businesses protect their digital assets and maintain compliance with industry regulations and standards.
+Tenable Holdings Inc is a cybersecurity company that specializes in providing vulnerability management solutions to organizations worldwide.
+The company's flagship product, Tenable.io, is a cloud-based platform that helps organizations identify, investigate, and prioritize vulnerabilities in their IT infrastructure.
+Tenable's solutions enable businesses to continuously monitor their networks, endpoints, and cloud environments, ensuring that they remain secure and compliant with industry standards and regulations.

 Analysis of Insider Buy/Sell and the Relationship with the Stock Price

-On the day of Stephen Vintz's recent sale, shares of Tenable Holdings Inc were trading at $40.31 apiece, giving the stock a market cap of $4,415.338 million.

-With a price of $40.31 and a GuruFocus Value of $58.14, Tenable Holdings Inc has a price-to-GF-Value ratio of 0.69.
-This means the stock is significantly undervalued based on its GF Value.
+On the day of Stephen Vintz's recent sale, shares of Tenable Holdings Inc were trading at $37.54 apiece, giving the stock a market cap of $4,488.831 million.
+With a GuruFocus Value of $58.14, the stock has a price-to-GF-Value ratio of 0.65, indicating that it is significantly undervalued.

 - Historical multiples (price-earnings ratio, price-sales ratio, price-book ratio, and price-to-free cash flow) that the stock has traded at.